Toggle menu

 People from abroad and resettlement

-To join the housing register, you must qualify for public housing.
+To join the housing register, you must qualify for public sector housing.
 Check your Home Office documents or visit GOV.UK - Home Office (opens new window).
+You will be required to provide evidence of this during your housing application process.

 Special situations for young people

 If you're over 16, you can apply for social housing.
-However, people under 18 cannot rent alone.
+However, people under 18 cannot legally hold a tenancy.
 Young people owed support under the Children Act might get help from Children's Services.
 This support comes with a guarantor if you're within six months of turning 18.

 Armed forces

-If you are in the armed forces, have just left them, or are a family member moving out of Ministry of Defence housing, you do not need a local connection to apply.
+If you are currently serving, have served in the past or are a family member moving out of Ministry of Deference housing, we will disregard the need for a local connection.